 3. Get an Airmiles Credit Card

 Airmiles aren't just for flights.
 You can use them to pay for all kinds of things: hotels, car hire, even theme park visits.
-If your current credit/debit card gives you no rewards, try upgrading to an airmiles card (just choose one with no fees).
+If your current credit/debit card gives you no rewards, try upgrading to an airmiles card (just make sure to find one with no fees).
 By using an airline credit card in place of my debit card for day-to-day purchases, I've earned enough airmiles to pay for hotel stays in the UK and abroad on multiple occasions.
-Just remember, this only works if you pay it off in full every month.
+Just remember to pay the card off in full every month.

 4. Check What Your Supermarket Loyalty Cards Offer